alex-lt-kong/the-nitty-gritty/c/15_vectorization/README.md

 ## Install Intel's C++ compiler

+* `gcc` supports auto vectorization as well.
+However, since the Guide uses Intel's own compiler, here we also document how to install and use it.

 * Install both the `base kit` and the `HPC kit` from: https://www.intel.com/content/www/us/en/developer/articles/news/free-intel-software-developer-tools.html

 * Follow the steps to configure the environment: https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-intel-oneapi-hpc-linux/top.html